bruhpate/keylogger-python/README.md

 # KeyLogger

-🇺🇸: Keylogger made for fun and for learn python, **i take no responsibility for the improper and non-use of this software**
+🇺🇸: Keylogger made for fun and for learn python

-🇮🇹: Keylogger creato per divertimento e per imparare python, **non mi prendo nessuna responsabilità dell'utilizzo improprio e non di questo software**
+🇮🇹: Keylogger creato per divertimento e per imparare python

 # External libraries used: